satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

     ```
     git diff --staged
     ```

+4. To unstage a file:
+    ```
+    git reset HEAD -- path/to/file
+    ```

-4. To create a patch from uncommitted changes:
+6. To create a patch from uncommitted changes:

     _a good way to back up your code!_
     ```